omega8cc/boa/docs/DRUSH-CLI.md

 - The `cli.info` file serves as the **default** PHP-CLI version when no instant switch files are present, and it **must contain a valid PHP version** in its content (e.g., `8.1`).
-- This smart feature, similarly to the classic `~/static/control/cli.info`, depends on the BOA special shell wrapper, which is only active under the `oN.ftp` limited shell account, and is additionally temporarily deactivated during both barracuda and octopus upgrades to not interfere with complex procedures which depend on system dash shell.
+- This smart feature, similarly to the classic `~/static/control/cli.info`, depends on the BOA special shell wrapper, which is only active under the `oN.ftp` limited shell account.
+  The wrapper reads these control files to determine which PHP-CLI version to use — without it, the control files are ignored and drush runs against the system default PHP version.
+  The wrapper is additionally temporarily deactivated during both barracuda and octopus upgrades to not interfere with complex procedures which depend on system dash shell.
 For this reason any Drush or Composer command you execute in the limited shell account while barracuda or octopus upgrade is running will revert to the version defined in the system-wide `/root/.barracuda.cnf` file.

 ### Example of `cli.info`:
 ```